 Doubling on the Statement Pieces: Red Blazer plus Leather Pants

-Pro tip: Go for two colors and repeat them for best style. #effortlessstyle Click To Tweet
+Tip: Go for two colors and repeat them for best style.

 Red and chocolate together are safer to wear at work than the classic red and black color combination.
 The red-chocolate brown pairing also adds a modern and interesting twist that is chic and posh.

 When wearing leather pants, try a pea coat.
-This example uses the same concept of repeating colors.
+This example uses the concept of repeating colors.
 All have brown shades and added red gloves and a red floral scarf to tie the red booties into the outfit.
 See here again the red repeats in the outerwear.
-More on styling your outerwear.

 The next example shows the indoor outfit and an inspiration what to wear over a pair of trousers in a statement hue.